 We appoint coroners to investigate sudden or unexplained deaths.
 They are independent of local and central government and follow set rules and procedures.

-A death is usually reported to the coroner by a doctor or the registrations service.
+A death is usually reported to the coroner by a doctor.
 However, anyone who is concerned about a death can report it too.

 A coroner will investigate when: